South Jakarta

 South Jakarta (Jakarta Selatan; Jakarté Bèludik) abbreviated as Jaksel, is one of the five administrative cities (kota administrasi) which form the Special Capital Region of Jakarta, Indonesia.
 South Jakarta is not self-governed and does not have a city council, hence it is not classified as a proper municipality.
-It had a population of 2,062,232 at the 2010 Census; the latest official estimate (for mid 2019) is 2,264,700, and it is the third most populous among the five administrative cities of Jakarta, after East Jakarta and West Jakarta.
+It had a population of 2,062,232 at the 2010 Census; the official estimate as at mid 2025 was 2,323,644 (comprising 1,159,371 males and 1,164,273 females), and it is the third most populous among the five administrative cities of Jakarta, after East Jakarta and West Jakarta.
 The administrative centre is at Kebayoran Baru.

-South Jakarta is bounded by Central Jakarta to the north, East Jakarta to the east, Depok city to the south, West Jakarta to the northwest, and by Tangerang and South Tangerang cities to the west.
+South Jakarta is bounded by Central Jakarta, West Jakarta, and Matraman District (East Jakarta) to the north, East Jakarta to the east, Depok city to the south, West Jakarta to the northwest, and by Tangerang and South Tangerang cities to the west.

 Districts

-South Jakarta is subdivided into ten districts (kecamatan), listed below with their areas and their populations at the 2010 Census and according to the mid-2019 official estimates:
+South Jakarta is subdivided into ten districts (kecamatan), listed below with their areas and their populations at the 2010 Census and according to the mid 2025 official estimates: